-While the average salary of construction managers is already great, at $83,860 per year, there is always room for salary growth if you’re willing to work for it.
-The top ten percent of workers in this field earn more than $150,000 per year, around 5 times the average income for all occupations.
+While the average salary of construction managers is already great, at $92,700 per year, there is always room for salary growth if you’re willing to work for it.
+The top ten percent of workers in this field earn more than $146,000 per year, over four times the average income for all occupations.
 Getting to this top echelon of earners will require years of hard work, but if you love your career, that shouldn’t be an issue.

-Two paths that are likely to lead to a higher salary in this field, though they may not be fast or easy, are starting your own company and getting further education in a related field.
+Two paths that are likely to lead to a higher salary in this field are starting your own company and getting further education in a related field.
 A construction manager who also has architectural drafting experience will earn more than one without.
 As your own boss, you can manage overhead costs and choose your hours, and that gives you more control over your total salary.

 Starting your own construction management company won’t be easy.
 But if you study the field and seek internships and work experience, you’ll naturally develop professional contacts that you can use when starting your business.
 This won’t immediately lead to better pay, but will pave the way for you to control your time and choose the kind of work you want to do, which is a reward all its own.